<img src="http://www.eue21east.com/47538.png" style="display:none;">

 And make sure the "important" stuff is near the top of your page.
 While there is debate on this still, it is better to err on the side of those who feel that visitors - mobile users especially - are less likely to scroll down the page.
 And if this is true and your CTAs and phone number, etc. are hidden then you will lose them.

-Help With Your Homepage - And With Local SEO Strategy
+Help With Your Website UX - And Local SEO Strategy

 If you are considering getting help with your company's marketing efforts, it is helpful to have the insights of a third-party, a marketing professional, to assess and assist with your strategy.
 BroadVision Marketing offers helpful information on how to create local SEO strategy.

-Topics: website traffic, homepage, user experience, website design, local seo marketing, affordable local seo
+Topics: website traffic, homepage, local SEO, user experience, website design, local seo marketing, affordable local seo, on page SEO, local seo basics

 Subscribe to Email Updates